 LLM (Master of Laws) in Arbitration

 International trade is currently turning more often to international arbitration to resolve the ever–increasing cases of cross-border investment and commercial disputes.
-A course in LLM in Arbitration examines in detail the process through which the parties in conflict sort out their dispute with the legal assistance of an impartial arbitrator who is appointed through either statutory provision or through mutual consent.
+An LLM program in Arbitration examines in detail the process through which the parties in conflict sort out their dispute with the legal assistance of an impartial arbitrator who is appointed through either statutory provision or through mutual consent.

 Skills in arbitration will be called into action towards trying and solving any such industrial disputes.